 Q7.

-Have you ever taken a prescription opioid medication (e.g., fentanyl, oxycodone [OxyContin, Percocet], hydrocodone [Vicodin], methadone, buprenorphine, etc.) in a way other than directed by a medical provider or non-prescribed/illegal opioids, for example to feel good/get high or because you would get sick if you didn’t take it?
+Have you ever taken a prescription opioid medication (e.g., fentanyl, oxycodone [OxyContin, Percocet], hydrocodone [Vicodin], methadone, buprenorphine, etc.) in a way other than as directed by a medical provider or non-prescribed/illegal opioids, for example to feel good/get high or because you would get sick if you didn’t take it?

 RESPONSE OPTIONS: